Looking after a reef tank at home requires dedication, profound knowledge, and having the right equipment.

 - Comes with remote control and a timer

-- Can only be used on shallow to medium depth tanks (only the IC LED PRO Dual can adequately be used on a tank that is 21 to 24″ deep)
+- Can only be used over tanks with a shallow to medium depth (only the IC LED PRO Dual can adequately be used on a tank that is 21 to 24″ deep)

 - Can get rusty with time, if not installed over a glass top